-No weapons shall be permitted on any School District property unless in connection with an instructional or student activity program under the supervision of a staff member.
-For the purpose of this policy, the term "weapon" is defined above.
+No weapons shall be permitted on any school district property unless in connection with an instructional or student activity program under the supervision of a staff member.
+For the purpose of this policy, the term weapon is defined above.

-The policy shall apply to all persons who, for whatever reason, are on District property, whether or not during regular school hours or days.
-This policy shall be and remain in effect twenty-four (24) hours a day, seven (7) days a week.
+The policy shall apply to all persons who for whatever reason are on district property at any time during regular school hours or on any days of the week which means this policy shall be and remain in effect twenty-four (24) hours a day, seven (7) days a week.

-The fact that a federal, state, or local license or permit may have been issued authorizing a person to own, possess, or operate a weapon does not constitute an exception to this policy or otherwise constitute permission for such a person to bring such a weapon upon Wilkes-Barre Area School District property.
-The intent of this policy is to prohibit all weapons on any School District property, whether or not a permit or license has been issued with respect to such a weapon, and with respect to all persons, except as discussed below.
+The fact that a federal, state or local license or permit may have been issued authorizing a person, to own, possess or operate a weapon does not constitute an exception to this policy or otherwise constitute permission for such a person to bring such a weapon upon Wilkes-Barre Area School District property.
+The intent of this policy is to prohibit all weapons on any school district property, whether a permit or license has been issued with respect to such a weapon, and with respect to all persons except as discussed below.

-This policy shall not include sworn school police officers, policy, or other law enforcement officers who enter upon the School District property in response to a call for assistance, in response to another emergency, or as part of their official duties as police or law enforcement officers.
-School police officers are exempt from this policy only with prior approval from the District's School Board.
+This policy shall not include sworn school police officers, policy or other law enforcement officers who enter upon the school district property in response to a call for assistance, in response to another emergency or as part of their official duties as police or law enforcement officers.
+School police officers are exempt from this policy only with prior approval from the district's board of directors.